Wikipedia community: Wikimania

 Wikimania is an annual international conference for users of the wiki projects operated by the Wikimedia Foundation (such as Wikipedia and other sister projects).
 Topics of presentations and discussions include Wikimedia Foundation projects, other wikis, open-source software, free knowledge and free content, and the different social and technical aspects which relate to these topics.
 Since 2011, the winner of the Wikimedian of the Year award (known as the "Wikipedian of the Year" until 2017) has been announced at Wikimania.

 The first Wikimania was held in Frankfurt, in 2005.
 Wikimania is organized by a committee usually supported by the local national chapter, local institutions (such as a library or university), and the Wikimedia Foundation.
-Wikimania has been held in Buenos Aires, Cambridge, Haifa, Hong Kong, Taipei, London, Mexico City, Esino Lario, Italy, Montreal, Cape Town, and Stockholm.
+Wikimania has been held in Buenos Aires, Cambridge, Haifa, Hong Kong, Taipei, London, Mexico City, Esino Lario, Montreal, Cape Town, and Stockholm.
 The 2020 conference, scheduled to take place in Bangkok, was canceled due to the COVID-19 pandemic, along with those of 2021 and 2022, which were held online as a series of virtual, interactive presentations.
 The in-person conference returned in 2023 when it was held in Singapore, at which UNESCO joined as a partner organization.
 The 2024 Wikimania was held in Katowice, Poland, and the 2025 conference took place in Nairobi, Kenya.